Our rating(4.3/5)

 SumUp Solo card reader features

 SumUp Solo is a totally unique card terminal to enter the Irish market.
-It is the first card machine 100% designed by SumUp in-house by a team of over 100 engineers and product designers.
-Previous card readers – such as SumUp Air – were partly designed by SumUp, using certain hardware components by third parties.
+It’s the first card machine 100% designed in-house by a team of over 100 engineers and product designers.
+Previous card readers like SumUp Air were partly designed by SumUp, using certain hardware components by third parties.

 SumUp Solo payment amount screen